carpentries/amy/docs/amy_database_structure.md

 * `term` - required foreign key to `Term`.
 Provided for ease of use and reduction of queries.
 There is a check on the Consent model to ensure the given TermOption belongs to the Term.
 * `term_option` - a nullable foreign key to TermOption.
 When this field is null, the Consent is unset.
 * `archived_at` - a nullable timestamp

+### TrainingRequestConsent

+`consents_trainingrequestconsent` - Stores all consents for all instructor training requests in AMY.

+#### Archive Behavior

+When `TrainingRequestConsents` are archived (`archived_at` timestamp is set), a new unset consent is created by AMY.

+#### Commonly used fields

+* `training_request` - required foreign key to `TrainingRequest`.
+* `term` - required foreign key to `Term`.
+Provided for ease of use and reduction of queries.
+There is a check on the Consent model to ensure the given TermOption belongs to the Term.
+* `term_option` - a nullable foreign key to TermOption.
+When this field is null, the Consent is unset.
+* `archived_at` - a nullable timestamp